DevCycleHQ/devcycle-docs/docs/essentials/status-and-lifecycle.md

 - Previous variations return, but any new changes made during the "Completed" state remain.
 - Past targeting rules will not be restored.

-### Archiving a Feature

-When a Feature is archived:

-- All Variables are detached.
-- The Feature is put into a read-only mode.
-- Status changes to "Archived."
-- All environments for the Feature are turned off.
-- You may opt to archive Variables along with the Feature.

-#### Variable Warnings

-If Variables are seen in the code or evaluations are still incoming, a warning will be displayed in the archive modal.

-#### Restoring a Feature

-You have the option to restore an archived Feature.
-You'll be asked if you want to reassociate past Variables when moving back to "In Progress."

-By understanding and utilizing these statuses and lifecycle functionalities, teams can maintain a clean, organized codebase and dashboard, making Feature management in DevCycle efficient and effective.